 Another pedantic and wasteful procedure is for authorities to demand to know, and therefore have determined at what the depth, in the soil profile, the new organic carbon is formed, and whether there is more or less at some specific depth, and whether it might vary over time.
 It’s a wasteful and extravagant and pointless exercise.
 It’s another delaying tactic for those industries and countries who have a callous need for global warming to continue unabated.

 The surface area concept is considerably cheaper, more logical and delightfully practical.
 If we have sufficient test sites, and we know the surface area of those sites and the depth the farmer expects to fertility enhance their soil, we have all we need to know.
 And we can pay them.
 And we all win.

 Nothing else with reliable accuracy seems to exist and be used anywhere in the world.
 Unenclosed post hole diggers, tree planting augers and general garden tools, all of unspecified, arbitrary and widely varying designs are invariable recommended.
-Reproducible and trustworthy results were therefore impossible.
-With our SOIL PIPE no soil is able to fall into the hole from the sides.
+Reproducible and trustworthy results were therefore, at best, improbable.
+With our TIGER TOOTH SIZING PIPE no soil is able to fall into the hole from the sides.
 This usually happens with no pipe surround because of the softness or dryness of the soil being drilled.
-With the SOIL PIPE, even in hard soil, loose soil, or even sand, the sample size and bulk, being strategically confined by the SOIL PIPE remains precise and consistent.
+With the SOIL PIPE, even in hard soil, loose soil, or even sand, the sample size and bulk, being strategically confined by the SIZING PIPE remains precise and consistent.